Nathan Healy

 Naples Area Utility Providers

-Naples residents are served by two main utility companies: Florida Power & Light (FPL) at 15.0¢ per kWh and Lee County Electric Cooperative (LCEC) at 14.5¢ per kWh in 2023.
+Naples residents are served by two main utility providers: Florida Power & Light (FPL) at 15.0¢ per kWh and Lee County Electric Cooperative (LCEC) at 14.5¢ per kWh, based on 2023 data.

-Both utilities offer rates below the 2023 national average of 16.0¢ per kWh, though FPL slightly exceeds Florida’s state average of 15.20¢ per kWh.
+Both utilities charge rates below the 2023 national average of 16.0¢ per kWh and slightly under Florida’s state average of 15.20¢ per kWh, thanks to the region’s energy infrastructure and fuel mix.

 Naples Utilities Electricity Rates